franciscozorrilla/metaGEM/README.md

 ## Resources

-### Unseenbio demo
+### Unseen bio demo

-metaGEM can be used to explore your own gut microbiome based on at-home test kits seqencing data from services such as unseenbio.
+metaGEM can be used to explore your own gut microbiome based on at-home-test-kit seqencing data from services such as [unseen bio](https://unseenbio.com/).
 The [following demo](https://github.com/franciscozorrilla/unseenbio_metaGEM) showcases the metaGEM workflow on two unseenbio samples.

 ### Toy dataset tutorial